 The comments were made by CA head of shooting Liam Stokes following a debate about the use of airguns by under-18s that took place in Parliament earlier this month.
 The Air Weapons and Licensing (Scotland) Bill…

-TV stars raise £40k at charity shoot
+celebs at charity clay shoot

 Television star Phillip Schofield and his wife Stephanie have raised more than £40,000 for children’s hospice charity Shooting Star Chase at a clay pigeon shoot at The Royal Berkshire Shooting School (RBSS) earlier this month.…